Integration with Angular

 export class BookingComponent implements OnInit, OnDestroy {

-// initialize container for Booking
+// host container for Booking

 @ViewChild('container', { static: true }) booking_container!: ElementRef;